ni/VireoSDK/README.md

 - emsdk toolchain (see following)

 ### Installing the emsdk toolchain
-emscripten (emsdk) is used to cross-compile Vireo to Vireo.js to run in Node.js and web browser environments.
+The emsdk toolchain is used to cross-compile Vireo to Vireo.js to run in Node.js and web browser environments.

 1. Create a directory outside of the VireoSDK folder to store the emsdk toolchain binaries.

-2. Do one of the following:
+2. Do **ONE** of the following:
    - download and extract the [latest emsdk](https://github.com/juj/emsdk#downloads) zip distribution
    - clone the [juj/emsdk](https://github.com/juj/emsdk) GitHub repository